 iCloud Restore issues are also a common problem.
 If you run into issues restoring your data from iCloud, head here for some potential fixes.

-We’re also hearing about a variety of issues including issues with Touch ID, weird battery drain, issues with Wi-Fi and Bluetooth, Exchange issues, problems with first and third-party applications, and a variety of other problems.
+We’re also hearing about a variety of issues including issues with Touch ID, abnormal battery drain, issues with Wi-Fi and Bluetooth, Exchange issues, problems with first and third-party applications, and a variety of other problems.

 Where to Find Feedback